Joker666/cogman/README.md

 #### Worker/Task Handler

-Any struct can be passed as a handler it implement below `interface`:
+Any struct can be passed as a handler it implements below `interface`:

 ```go
 type Handler interface {